AnalyticsAutomated/CommandRunner/README.rst

 commandRunner is yet another package created to handle running commands, scripts or programs on the command line.
 The simplest class lets you run anything locally on your machine.
-Later classes are targetted at Analytics and data processing platforms such as Grid Engine and HADOOP.
-The class attempts to run commands in a moderately thread safe way by requiring that you provide with sufficient information that it can build a uniquely labelled temp directory for all input and output files.
+Later classes are targeted at Analytics and data processing platforms such as Grid Engine and HADOOP.
+The class attempts to run commands in a moderately thread safe way by requiring that you provide with sufficient information that it can build a uniquely labeled tmp directory for all input and output files.
 This means that this can play nicely with things like Celery workers.

-Release 0.3
+Release 0.4
 -----------

 This release supports running commands on localhost and DRMAA compliant grid engine installs (ogs, soge and univa).
-It also uses interpolation for the commands with the same syntax as python templates
+Commands are built/interpolated via some simple rules.

 Future
 ------